Parts of Speech

 Oh no!
 I forgot my keys.

-Can a word be more than one part of speech?
+Can a word belong to more than one part of speech?

 What is the most important part of speech?